TABLE-Top price of best Kenyan tea rises at auction

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-NAIROBI Oct 6 The maximum price of the top grade Kenyan tea, Best Broken Pekoe Ones (BP1s) TEABP1-BEST-KE, rose at this week's auction, Tea Brokers East Africa said on Tuesday.
+NAIROBI Oct 14 The maximum price of the top grade Kenyan tea, Best Broken Pekoe Ones (BP1s) TEABP1-BEST-KE, rose at this week's auction, Tea Brokers East Africa said.

 Kenya is the leading exporter of black tea and the crop is its top foreign exchange earner.

-Note: BP1: Best Broken Pekoe Ones TEABP1-BEST-KE PF1: Best Brighter Pekoe Fanning Ones TEAPF1-BEST-KE PD: Pekoe Dusts D1: Dusts (Editing by Edith Honan; Editing by David Holmes)
+Note: BP1: Best Broken Pekoe Ones TEABP1-BEST-KE PF1: Best Brighter Pekoe Fanning Ones TEAPF1-BEST-KE PD: Pekoe Dusts D1: Dusts (Writing by Drazen Jorgic, editing by Louise Heavens)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)